poptcorn/poptcorn.github.io/pages/post3.md

 ![improved forest](../assets/post3/best_forest.png)

+There're a few interesting outliers to the algorithm.
+Most notably I would say are: (1) "Speed 2" (1997) which had high profile actors Sandra Bullock and Willem Dafoe which possibly buoyed the predicted score; and (2) "Dead Poets Society" (1989) which might have been predicted too low because of Robin Williams' comedy career (since comedy generally scores quite a bit lower than drama).

+There is more information that could be added into this predictor, for example the [genre](https://poptcorn.github.io/pages/post1.html) of the film tends to have an effect on the audience rating.
+We could also overtrain by considering the release date, which we have seen before is biased to higher scores for older movies (which I would say is only relevant in this data set, and doesn't help with predicting new film scores).
+Or there might also be a title effect, I would expect sequels to have longer titles on average (including subtitles) and lower scores on average.

-So, in the end, I would have to say *yes, we can predict with reasonable accuracy if a random film will end up being a highly rated film or not.* In my opinion this doesn't really mean much though, since some of the best films are most certainly not "good" films.
+That aside, in the end, I would have to say *yes, we can predict with reasonable accuracy if a random film will end up being a highly rated film or not.* In my opinion this doesn't really mean much though, since some of the best films are most certainly not "good" films.
 Like some of my personal favorites below.

 Buckaroo Banzai<br />(1984; 64%) | Cherry 2000<br />(1987; 59%) | Knightriders<br />(1981; 61%) | Postman<br />(1997; 61%)
 ![buckaroo](../assets/post3/buckaroo.jpg) | ![cherry 2000](../assets/post3/cherry.jpg) | ![knightriders](../assets/post3/knightriders.jpg) | ![postman](../assets/post3/postman.jpg)

-tsne of films? color coded by rating / revenue ... revenue/budget as a percent profit?

 ---
 ---